VikParuchuri/ds-webinar/presentation.md

 # Why aren't we teaching this stuff?

 * Harder + less interesting to teach
-* Seen as easier in industry
+* Industry problem

 ---
-# Problem: Bias
+# Bias

-* People who made it through too far from beginning stages
+* Advice-givers too far from beginning
 * Not everyone wants to get to the same place

 ---
-# Problem: quickly evolving field
+# Quickly evolving field

-* Hard to know what someone needs
+* Roles ill-defined
-* Machine learning becoming a "destination"
+* ML a "destination"

 ---
+# Perpetuates a myth

+* Either a beginner or at the top
+* Have to know everything about everything

+---
 # Result

-* Many turned off of machine learning
+* Many turned off of ML
-* Kaggle + courses turn into a personality prefilter
+* Kaggle + courses are a personality filter
     * Reduces diversity
-* "Machine learning" on resume != "Can do machine learning"
+* ML on resume != Can do ML

 ---
-# How to motivate people to learn?
+# How to motivate learning?

-* Recognize that everyone has different on and off ramps
+* Everyone has different on and off ramps
-* Make better tools
+* Better tools
     * Educational
     * Applied